Skip to content

 Concurrent access: Multiple users can query and update data simultaneously

-Extensibility: Easy to add new test types or custom fields without breaking existing structure
+Extensibility: Easy to add custom fields without breaking existing structure

 Integration: Direct connectivity with GIS software, analysis tools, and web applications